Skip to content

 • :material-rocket-launch: Getting Started

-Install m9m, create your first workflow, and learn core concepts
+Install m9m, run your first workflow, learn core concepts.

 • :material-cog: Configuration